Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 5. The app sends the response back to the user, completing the interaction.
 The latest conversation is embedded and stored in the vector database for future reference.

-Below are some key takeaways from the strategy,
+Here are some takeaways from this strategy,

 Advantages: